 - Add the onion and celery to the skillet and saute for 3-4 minutes, or until softened.

 Add the beef to the saute pan and allow the beer to come to a boil.
 Simmer for 2-3 minutes, or until slightly thickened, stirring frequently. - Pour the beer mixture over the meat.
 Add in 3 cups of beef broth, tomato paste, Worcestershire sauce, maple syrup, thyme, minced garlic, potatoes, carrots, parsnips, and bay leaves.
-Season with 1 teaspoon of salt and ½ teaspoon pepper.
+Season with 1 teaspoon of salt and ½ teaspoon of pepper.
 Stir to combine.

 - Cover and cook on low for 7-9 hours or on high for 3-4 hours.